-- If the expulsion is related to a weapons violation the superintendent may establish appropriate requirements relating to the student's future behavior at school and may place the student on probation.
-(See EBC, JCDBB, and JDC)
+- If the expulsion is related to a weapons violation the superintendent may establish appropriate requirements relating to the student’s future behavior at school and may place the student on probation if the student is allowed to return.
+(See EBC, JCDBB and JDC)

 - The days a student is suspended or expelled are not subject to the compulsory attendance law.

 - During the time a student is suspended or expelled from school, the student may not: